huangtiansheng/huangtiansheng/README.md

 ## Hi there 👋 I am Tiansheng Huang

-- I’m currently a third-year PhD candidate from Georgia Tech.
+- I’m currently a fourth-year PhD candidate from Georgia Tech.
 - I am working on safety alignment for large language models.
 Particularly, I am interested in red-teaming attacks and defenses for LLMs.

 ## Selected Publications